component/diff/Readme.md

   Calculate diffs between strings.
 This component is a simple wrapper around [diff match patch](https://github.com/cemerick/jsdifflib), by Neil Fraser from Google.

+  Also check the companion component for making patches, https://github.com/component/patch .

 ## Installation

   Install with [component(1)](http://component.io):